jackhhale/comp20-jhale/README.md

 ### Now that you have finished the course, what topic would you like to delve deeper into?

 I'd like to dive more into creating applications to help people.
 I enjoyed using html + css + javascript to create a website.
 I like the creative aspect of making a website/ application.
-I don't know how similar it is, but I would be interested in learning about app developemnt as well.
+I don't know how similar it is, but I would be interested in learning about mobile app developemnt as well.
+I also want to dive deeper into the back-end side of web devlopment.